Canadian PM says 'very concerned' by Brazil spying allegations

-OTTAWA Canadian Prime Minister Stephen Harper expressed concern on Tuesday about allegations that a Canadian intelligence agency had targeted Brazil and said officials were reaching out to their Brazilian counterparts.
+OTTAWA Canadian Prime Minister Stephen Harper expressed concern on Tuesday about allegations that Canada's signals intelligence agency had targeted Brazil and said officials were reaching out to their Brazilian counterparts.

 Brazilian President Dilma Rousseff on Monday demanded Canada explain a media report that said the Communications Security Establishment Canada (known as CSE or CSEC) - the equivalent of the top-secret U.S. National Security Agency - had spied on Brazil's Mines and Energy Ministry.